LET'S GET ACQUAINTED

 sign up for Rachel's mailing list

 With her lyrically driven songs, Rachel McIntyre Smith’s comfort twang music reminds listeners of the classics while also adding a relevant and fresh perspective.
-Three Chords Country writes that her “flair for storytelling and her killer voice set her head and shoulders above the rest.”
+Holler magazine calls her "Loretta Lynn for the TikTok Generation."

-Raised in the small East Tennessee town of Oliver Springs, Rachel began intensive piano training at 9 years old.
+Raised in the small East Tennessee town of Oliver Springs, Rachel began piano lessons at 9 years old.
 She won the Tennessee State Piano Competition twice and earned the Paderewski Medal for Guild for 10 years of superior ratings in a row.
 This strong background of music theory allowed Rachel to excel in other areas of music.
 She taught herself ukulele and guitar and also served as clarinet section leader in her school band.
-Although she always dreamed of being a singer, her bashfulness kept her from singing in public until she was a junior in high school.
-She made her debut singing “Please Mister Postman” in the high school theater arts production of “Ducktails & Bobby Socks.”
+She made her debut singing “Please Mister Postman” in the high school theater arts production set in the 1950s.

 She went on to study Communications and Spanish at The University of Tennessee at Chattanooga.
 There she learned web design, graphic design, social media marketing, videography, and other skills needed in order to succeed in a world where all musicians have to double as content creators.

-Some of her first original songs were “The Kitten Song” (an ode to a rescued kitten) and “Miss Highfalutin” (a cheeky song poking fun at condescending people).
 Upon graduating from college, she compiled 13 demos of her original music and began sending them to venues.
-Due to the quirky subject matter of “The Kitten Song,” she became a regular performer at cat cafes.
-“It’s like playing a cozy house show with 30 or so cats,” comments Rachel.
-“It’s amazing.”
+Due to the quirky subject matter of her original “The Kitten Song,” she became a regular performer at cat cafes.
 In early 2020, she launched a concert tour of those feline-friendly venues.

 Her brightly colored style, smooth vocals, and small-town charm leave a lasting impact on audiences.
-Today’s Country Magazine states, “She has absolutely been turning heads with her incredibly witty lyrics and vintage vibe.”
-Rachel’s had the privilege to share the stage with some impressive names in country music, including Lee Roy Parnell, Larry Fleet, Paul Thorn, and Caleb Lee Hutchinson, who called Rachel’s debut single, “High School Reunion,” “Real country music, smart wordplay, excellently written and sung even better.
-10/10”
+Americana Highways states she is “a vocal descendant of Alison Krauss.”
+Rachel’s had the privilege to share the stage with some impressive names in country music, including Lee Roy Parnell, Larry Fleet, Paul Thorn, Boy Named Banjo and Caleb Lee Hutchinson.